Spidey24/Pomodoro-Timer/README.md

 Pomodoro Timer using Tkinter

 ### Requirements
-Python & Tkinter
+Tkinter PIL

 ### Instructions to run main.exe
-Add timer.png to same directory as of main.exe for it's successfull execution
+Add bgimg.jpg to same directory as of main.exe for it's successfull execution